-As of 31 December 2023, the interests or short positions of the Directors, Supervisors and chief executive of the Company in the Shares, underlying Shares and debentures of the Company or any of its associated corporations, within the meaning of Part XV of the SFO, which will have to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he is taken or deemed to have under such provisions of the SFO) or which will be required, pursuant to section 352 of the SFO, to be recorded in the register referred to therein or which will be required to the Company and the Stock Exchange pursuant to the Model Code, are as follows:
+As of 31 December 2024, the interests or short positions of the Directors, Supervisors and chief executive of the Company in the Shares, underlying Shares and debentures of the Company or any of its associated corporations, within the meaning of Part XV of the SFO, which will have to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he is taken or deemed to have under such provisions of the SFO) or which will be required, pursuant to section 352 of the SFO, to be recorded in the register referred to therein or which will be required to be notified to the Company and the Stock Exchange pursuant to the Model Code, are as follows:

-Name Position Nature of interest Number of Shares (1) Percentage in the relevant class of share capital (2) Percentage in the total issued share capital (3) 1 1 3 Mr. Zhou Yongwei Executive Director Interest in controlled corporation (4) 203,932,000 Domestic Shares (L) 40.79% 29.99% Mr. Jiang Haiying Non-executive Director Interest in controlled corporation (5) 50,000,000 Domestic Shares (L) 10.00% 7.35% Mr. Yang Dong John Independent non-executive Director Beneficial owner 14,000 H Shares (L) 0.0078% 0.0021%
+Name Position Nature of interest Number of Shares (1) Percentage in the relevant class of share capital (2) Percentage in the total issued share capital (3) Mr. Zhou Yongwei Executive Director Interest in controlled corporation (4) 203,932,000 Domestic Shares (L) 40.79% 29.99% Mr. Jiang Haiying Non-executive Director Interest in controlled corporation (5) 50,000,000 Domestic Shares (L) 10.00% 7.35% Mr. Yang Dong John Independent non- executive Directo Beneficial owner r 14,000 H Shares (L) 0.0078% 0.0021%

-- (1) The letter "L" denotes a person's long position (as defined under Part XV of the SFO) in the Shares. - (2) The calculation is based on the percentage of shareholding in Domestic Shares as of 31 December 2023. - (3) The calculation is based on the total number of 680,000,000 Shares in issue, which comprised 180,000,000 H Shares and 500,000,000 Domestic Shares as of 31 December 2023. - (4) Fujian Septwolves Group is directly interested in approximately 40.79% of the issued Domestic Shares of the Company.
-The disclosed interest represents the interest in the Company held by Fujian Septwolves Group, which is in turn approximately 37.82% owned by Mr. Zhou Yongwei, approximately 31.09% owned by Mr. Zhou Shaoxiong and approximately 31.09% owned by Mr. Zhou Shaoxiong approximately 31.09% owned by Mr. Zhou Sh - (5) Quanzhou Haoxiang is directly interested in approximately 10% of the issued Domestic Shares.
+- (1) The letter "L" denotes a person's long position (as defined under Part XV of the SFO) in the Shares. - (2) The calculation is based on the percentage of shareholding in Domestic Shares or H Shares (as the case may be) as of 31 December 2024. - (3) The calculation is based on the total number of 680,000,000 Shares in issue, which comprised 180,000,000 H Shares and 500,000,000 Domestic Shares as of 31 December 2024. - (4) Fujian Septwolves Group is directly interested in approximately 40.79% of the issued Domestic Shares.
+The disclosed interest represents the interest in the Company held by Fujian Septwolves Group, which is in turn approximately 37.82% owned by Mr. Zhou Yongwei, approximately 31.09% owned by Mr. Zhou Shaoxiong and approximately 31.09% owned by Mr. Zhou Shaoming.
+Mr. Zhou Yongwei controls more than one-third of the voting rights of Fujian Septwolves Group and is therefore deemed to be interested in the Company by virtue of the SFO. - (5) Quanzhou Haoxiang is directly interested in approximately 10% of the issued Domestic Shares.
 The disclosed interest represents the interest in the Company held by Quanzhou Haoxiang, which is in turn approximately 61.08% owned by Fujian Haoxiang Gardening (a company owned as to 63.33% by Mr. Jiang Haiying), approximately 34.05% owned by Mr. Jiang Haiying and approximately 4.87% owned by Fujian Huian Haoda.
 Therefore, Mr. Jiang Haiying is deemed to be interested in Quanzhou Haoxiang's interest in the Company by virtue of the SFO.